 Treatment of any health-related issue is often costly in the United States.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) has publicly stated that while there are 20 million-plus people in the U.S. who have a substance abuse issue, a very small number of these people actually get treatment.
-SAMHSA estimates that about 10 percent of people get treatment, and nearly 40 percent of people who need treatment for a substance abuse issue cannot afford it.
+SAMHSA estimates that about 10 percent of people get help, and nearly 40 percent of people who need assistance for a substance abuse issue cannot afford it.